Kafū, aged forty-one.

 October 29th.

-I conducted a thorough cleaning.
+I did a thorough cleaning.

-I moved the dust to Hibiya Library.
+I relocated the dust to Hibiya Library.

 October 30th.